semiprorl/semiprorl/README.md

 - 👀 I’m interested in programmation (HTML/CSS/Python)
 - 🌱 I’m currently learning Python
 - 😄 Pronouns: Programmer/Car guy
-- ⚡ Fun fact: My dad is actually a programmer
+- ⚡ "Fun" fact: My dad is actually a programmer

 <!---
 semiprorl/semiprorl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.